luxumbra/metagame-wiki/docs/Players/start-here.md

 __MetaGame is:__

-1. a _real-life_ MMO-RPG that anyone can play
+1. a _real-life_ MMO-RPG (Massively Multiplayer Online Role-Playing Game) that anyone can play
 2. a reproducible framework for _any_ community to empower collaboration and incentivize participation.